Procedure – Electronic Resources and Internet Safety

 - Information posted, sent, or stored online that could endanger others (e.g., bomb construction, drug manufacturing);

-- Accessing, uploading, downloading, storage and distribution of obscene, pornographic, or sexually explicit material
+- Accessing, uploading, downloading, storage and distribution of obscene, pornographic, or sexually explicit material;

 - Attaching unauthorized devices to the district network.
-Any such device will be confiscated and additional disciplinary action may be taken; or
+Any such device will be confiscated, and additional disciplinary action may be taken; or

 - Any unlawful use of the district network, including but not limited to stalking, blackmail, violation of copyright laws, and fraud.

-The district will not be responsible for any damages suffered by any user, including but not limited to, loss of data resulting from delays, non-deliveries, mis-deliveries, or service interruptions caused by his/her own negligence or any other errors or omissions.
-The district will not be responsible for unauthorized financial obligations resulting from the use of, or access to, the district’s computer network or the Internet.
+The district will not be responsible for any damages suffered by any user, including but not limited to, loss of data resulting from delays, non-deliveries, mis-deliveries, or service interruptions caused by his/her own

 Personal Information and Inappropriate Content: